 We are a congregation which has historically stood for the civil rights of all people especially those affected by racism, and homophobia.
 We are a Welcoming Congregation, celebrating and affirming the active presence in our congregation of gay, lesbian, bisexual, transgendered and heterosexual members and friends, and their families.
 We are actively engaged in dialogue about how to be a more racially diverse, multicultural, anti-oppressive congregation.

 Link to our Weekly Bulletin, Church Calendar and Newsletter for more events.
-See the new Interim Minister's Blog to connect to a discussion of current concerns within the church.

 About Sunday Services